 Honors Geometry formalizes and extends students' geometric experiences from the middle grades and is designed for the students who plan to continue their mathematical studies in the Honors Pre-Calculus, AP Calculus and AP Statistics courses.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, while learning to formalize mathematical arguments through the methods of two-column proofs and proof by contradiction.
-Five critical areas comprise the Geometry course: Logic and Proofs; Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and Other Polygons; Circles; Transformations; and Three-Dimensional Solids.
+Five critical areas comprise the Geometry course: Logic and Proofs; Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and

+Other Polygons; Circles; Transformations; and Three-Dimensional Solids.
 The eight Process Standards for Mathematics apply throughout the course.
 Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations

-- Grade Level: 10, 11, 12 - Prerequisite: Algebra I Honors or an A in Algebra I with teacher recommendation - Credits: 1 semester; 2 semesters - Fulfills Geometry requirement for all diplomas
+- Grade Level: 10, 11, 12 - Prerequisite: Algebra I Honors or an A in Algebra I with teacher recommendation - Credits: 1 semester; 2 semesters - Fulfills Geometry requirement for all diplomas - Fulfills the Geometry/Integrated Mathematics II requirement for the Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas

-PROBABILITY AND STATISTICS
+PROBABILITY AND STATISTICS COURSE #254600